 In these two university cities, at a mutual distance of only 23 kilometers, the intellectual and cultural tradition of Europe is vividly present.
 The architecture and cultural heritage of the cities creates an atmosphere in which students, intellectuals and innovators feel at home to go beyond the past.
 A scholarly study at Delft and Leiden means getting personally better trained, generating new science and technology, and being exposed to this unique European cultural heritage.

 Delft as a city dates back to the 13th century.
 It received its charter in 1246.
-Leiden claims a connection with the Roman Lugdunum Batavorum, although this is actually the modern town of Katwijk, the Roman settlement near modern Leiden was called Matilo.
+Leiden claims a connection with the Roman Lugdunum Batavorum, although this is actually the modern town of Katwijk; the Roman settlement near modern-day Leiden actually was called Matilo.
 The medieval town of Leiden was formed on an artificial hill at the confluence of the rivers Oude and Nieuwe Rijn (Old and New Rhine).
-In the oldest reference to this, from circa 860, the settlement was called Leithon, dates back to around 860.
+The oldest text reference to this first settlement that was called Leithon, dates back to around 860.

 Delft and Leiden are both connected with the Dutch revolt against Spanish rule and both towns have an association with the House of Orange.
 For Delft this connection began when William of Orange (Willem van Oranje), nicknamed William the Silent (Willem de Zwijger), took up residence there in 1572.
 Delft was one of the leading cities of Holland and was equipped with the necessary city walls to serve as a headquarters.
 William was the leader at the time in the struggle against the Spanish, the Eighty Years' War.
 Leiden sided in the same year with the Dutch revolt against Spanish rule and played an important role in this Eighty Years' War.
 Besieged from May until October 1574 by the Spanish, Leiden was relieved by the cutting of the dikes, thus enabling ships to carry provisions to the inhabitants of the flooded town.